 The median annual wages for chiropractors in the top industries in which they work are as follows:

 Earnings vary with the chiropractor's number of years in practice, geographic region of practice, and hours worked.
 Chiropractors tend to earn more as they build a client base and become owners of, or partners in, a practice.

-Chiropractic treatment of the back, neck, limbs, and involved joints has become more accepted as a result of research and changing attitudes about additional approaches to healthcare.
+Demand is expected to increase for chiropractic services as a nonsurgical, drug-free way to treat pain and improve overall wellness.
+Rising interest in integrative or complementary healthcare has led to more acceptance of chiropractic treatment of the back, neck, limbs, and involved joints.
 As a result, chiropractors are increasingly working with other healthcare workers, such as physicians and physical therapists, through referrals and complementary care.

-The aging of the large baby-boom generation will lead to new opportunities for chiropractors because older adults are more likely than younger people to have neuromusculoskeletal and joint problems.
-Members of the aging population will likely continue to seek treatment for these conditions as they lead longer, more active lives.
+Opportunities for chiropractors also will be created by the continued aging of the large baby-boom generation.
+Older adults are more likely than younger people to have neuromusculoskeletal and joint problems, and they will continue to seek treatment for these conditions as they lead longer, more active lives.

 A portion of the information on this page is used by permission of the U.S. Department of Labor.